bdleasure/impossibledb/ROADMAP.md

 If you're interested in contributing to ImpossibleDB, here are the best ways to get started:

-1. **Query System** - This is the highest priority area for immediate contribution
+1. **HTTP Client Implementation** - Implementing the actual HTTP client for communicating with the server
-2. **Transaction Support** - This is critical for making ImpossibleDB suitable for production applications
+2. **Transaction Support** - Completing the server-side transaction components
+3. **Advanced Query Features** - Adding full-text search, geospatial queries, and other advanced features
+4. **Performance Optimization** - Implementing caching for improved performance
-3. **Testing** - Adding more comprehensive tests, especially integration and performance tests
+5. **Error Handling** - Adding more comprehensive error handling and retry logic
-4. **Documentation** - Improving the documentation and adding examples

 For each contribution, please follow the guidelines in [DEVELOPMENT_WORKFLOW.md](./DEVELOPMENT_WORKFLOW.md) and ensure your code aligns with the project structure in [PROJECT_MAP.md](./PROJECT_MAP.md).